 It was a great reminder.
-If I want to change my situation, then I need to do things I haven’t done before.
+If I want to change my situation.
+I need to do things I haven’t done before.

-My baby’s routines are still the same, but I have now started making changes to my life.
+My baby’s routines are still the same, but I have now started making changes to mine.

 The process has begun.
 Let 2017 be a great year.